June 23 and 24

-ACS and Puget Sound Repeater Group will again be hosting a joint Field Day Event at South Seattle College (location).
-We will on the field at the south end of the campus, adjacent to Olympic Hall.
-We are also inviting members of Western Washington DX Club, Western Washington Medical Services Team, and West Seattle Amateur Radio Cloud to join us this year.
+ACS, Puget and Sound Repeater Group will again be hosting a joint Field Day Event at South Seattle College (location).
+This year, we are joined by the West Seattle Amateur Radio Club.
+We will be on the field at the south end of the campus, adjacent to Olympic Hall.

 The rough schedule of activity:

 Friday June 22rd:

 – 9am: Site preparation commences with arrival of trailers and other equipment.
 We assemble city-provided tents and other infrastructure, start setting up solar, etc.

 – 5pm: Site preparation completed – testing and informal radio operation

 – 11am: Field day contest operations commence (for 24 hours)